-Transylvania's dining service provides three meals a day in Forrer Dining Center for resident and commuter students, faculty and staff and campus visitors.
-Breakfast and lunch are also served in the Rafskeller Grill.
-In addition, students may put money on their Crimson Card that may be used in Forrer Dining Center, the Rafskeller and Jazzman's cafe.
+Transylvania's dining service provides three meals a day in Rafskeller for resident and commuter students, faculty and staff and campus visitors.
+In addition, students may put money on their Crimson Card that may be used in the Rafskeller and Jazzman's cafe.
+See meal plan options.

 Laundry facilities are available in every residence hall.
 Wash Alert allows residents to see when machines are available using the internet and mobile app.
-Commuters can use laundry facilities in Forrer Hall.
 Machines cost $1.25 to wash or dry and accept coins and Crimson Cards.

-Mailboxes for all residential students, Fourth Street Apartment residents, and commuters who request a campus mailbox, are located in Forrer Hall.
+Mailboxes for all residential students, Fourth Street Apartment residents, and commuters who request a campus mailbox, are located room 1 of Old Morrison.
 Packages are distributed from the Post Office in Morrison.